sini/nixkraken/docs/src/dev/packages/configure.md

 gk-configure
 ```

-Since the package is typically run during [Home Manager activation][home-manager-activation], it respects the following environment variables:
+Since the package is typically run during [Home Manager activation][hm-activation], it respects the following environment variables:

 - `DRY_RUN`: if set, commands are not executed, only logged
 - `VERBOSE`: if set, logs are enabled